Zjax

 }

-For this example, the z-action
+For the namespaced example above, the z-action

-would be prefixed with the products
+would be prefixed with products

-namespace like this:
+like this:

 <button z-action="@click products.addToCart">